-We understand that the majority of Great Wall hikers are here for the first time.
-That is why we wrangled up a list of common questions about hiking from Jinshanling to Simatai West that we often hear.
+We understand that most Great Wall hikers are here for the first time.
+We wrangled up a list of common questions about hiking from Jinshanling to Simatai West that we often hear.
 Don’t see your question listed?
 Feel free to contact us!

-1: Jinshangling to Simatai walk is this possible?
+1: Jinshanling to Simatai walk, is this possible?

 Simatai can no longer be accessed from Jinshanling.
-Jinshaling to Simatai hike is not possible anymore.
-Since the trail from Jinshanling to Simatai is blocked in 2009, the original hike from Jinshanling to Simatai can be done half way–Simatai West (East Gate).
-At Simatai West (East Gate) you will exit at tower 22 –East Five Window Tower, backtrack a short distance and then descend via a newly constructed trail towards a new parking area.
-Still, hiking from Jinshanling to Simatai West will bring you classic Great Wall hiking experience and excellent views.
+Jinshanling to the Simatai hike is not possible anymore.
+Since the trail from Jinshanling to Simatai was blocked in 2009, the original walk from Jinshanling to Simatai can be done halfway–Simatai West (East Gate).
+At Simatai West (East Gate), you will exit at tower 22 –East Five Window Tower, backtrack a short distance and then descend via a newly constructed trail towards a new parking area.
+Still, hiking from Jinshanling to Simatai West will bring you a classic Great Wall hiking experience and excellent views.

 Simatai Great Wall is divided into Simatai East and Simatai West by the valley.
 Simatai East has been partially restored and opened.
-The tourist area is limited to its east section from tower 1 to tower 10.
+The tourist area is limited to its east section from towers 1 to 10.
 You can visit Siamtai East on day 1, followed by hiking Jinshanling / Simatai West on the second day.
-Generally 2- 3 hours would be enough to see Simatai (East).
+Generally, 2- 3 hours would be enough to see Simatai (East).

-3: If I hike from Jinshanling to Simatai West (or vice versa), can you confirm I only need to pay for my admission fee/ticket at one section (ie. at the point I start my hike)?
-If not, where do I pay for the second section of my hike?
+3: If I hike from Jinshanling to Simatai West (or vice versa), can you confirm I only need to pay for my admission fee/ticket at one section (i.e., when I start my hike)?
+If not, where do I pay for the second section of my walk?

-If you hike from Jinshanling to Simatai West (or vice versa), you only need to buy admission fee/ticket at one section – at the starting point of you hike, no need to buy another ticket at the end.
+If you hike from Jinshanling to Simatai West (or vice versa), you only need to buy an admission fee/ticket at one section – at the starting point of your hike, no need to buy another ticket at the end.

 The entire distance of the walk is around 6 -7 kilometers.
-The hike normally covers 3-5 hours with some breaks regardless of individual fitness, age and /or length of stride.
+The hike typically covers 3-5 hours with some breaks regardless of individual fitness, age, and stride length.

 5: Do I need a guide, or can I go on my own?

-You ‘d like the freedom, flexibility and adventure of walk on your own, and don’t like to be restricted to particular travel dates, you can choose self-guided version of the guided trip.
+If you‘d like the freedom, flexibility, and adventure of walking on your own and don’t like to be restricted to particular travel dates, you can choose the self-guided version of the guided trip.
 You won’t risk getting lost, and if any emergencies arise, you will be well taken care of either by your guide or driver.

 6: Is it safe to hike Jinshanling to Simatai West if it rains or snows?

-You are likely to experience plenty of rainfall if you visit the Great Wall in summer, between early June and mid-September.
-Despite the torrential rain, the weather gets extremely hot.
-The rains will make you wet, bog your visit, decrease visibility and make the terrain muddy.
+You will likely experience plenty of rainfall if you visit the Great Wall in summer, between early June and mid-September.
+Despite the torrential rain, the weather gets scorching.
+The showers will make you wet, bog your visit, decrease visibility and make the terrain muddy.

 A heavy snow forecast, for instance, means the snow has a thickness of up to six inches.
-So much snow can reduce visibility, and also cover the paths, making the terrain highly dangerous.
-If forecast warns of blizzards, do not attempt hiking the Great Wall.
-The slippery ground and the near zero visibility challenges and disorients even the most experienced hikers.
+So much snow can reduce visibility and cover the paths, making the terrain highly dangerous.
+If the forecast warns of blizzards, do not attempt hiking the Great Wall.
+The slippery ground and the near-zero visibility challenge and disorients even the most experienced hikers.

 Watch the weather (forecasts can sometimes be wrong) and know your limitations.
-If conditions are deteriorating and you’re feeling exhausted, don’t hesitate to call it a day.
-If high winds, heavy rain/snow or low cloud is predicted then postpone your hike for another day.
+If conditions deteriorate and you’re feeling exhausted, don’t hesitate to call it a day.
+If high winds, heavy rain/snow, or low cloud is predicted, postpone your hike for another day.